r00tkit77/network_attacks_simulation_and_detection/README.md

 # network_attacks_simulation_and_detection
-**Project Objective:** To simulate network attacks like port scanning, brute force, DOS and spoofing on a WLAN using various tools followed by detection and analysis of attacks with Wireshark.
+**Project Objective:** To simulate network attacks such as port scanning, brute force, DOS, spoofing on a WLAN using various tools followed by detection and analysis of attacks with Wireshark.

 **Tools Used:** Nmap, Hydra, Ping, Hping3, Arpspoof, TCPDump, Wireshark